The Parry Sound area has always been connected to the southern regions of the Province of Ontario by a system of good roads. Or has it?

 The growth of settlement on Georgian Bay’s eastern shore soon led to the creation of a network of shipping routes traversing the waterways connecting the Parry Sound area to the railhead at Collingwood as well as other Georgian Bay port communities.

 These ships became the lifeline between the pioneering outback on both shores of Georgian Bay.
-Consequently, every autumn there was a race to get as much produce and supplies into the region as possible to help sustain the small settlement communities over the harsh winter months ahead.
+Consequently, every autumn there was a race to get as much produce and supplies into the region as possible to help sustain the small settlements over the harsh winter months ahead.

-After suffering the bitter cold of the winter freeze-up all eyes were cast towards the frozen bay waiting expectantly for the warm winds of spring that would melt the ice and herald the coming of vessels laden with goods to restock empty larders.
+After suffering the bitter cold of the winter freeze-up all eyes were cast towards the frozen bay waiting expectantly for the warm winds of spring that would melt the ice, heralding the coming of vessels laden with goods to restock empty larders.